Latin American Idol

-Latin American Idol was the Hispanic American edition of the popular British franchise of Idols, well known for its American version American Idol.
-The show aimed to discover the pop idol of the Hispanic American region.
+Latin American Idol was the Hispanic American edition of the popular international Idols franchise, well known for its American version American Idol.
+First airing in 2006, the series was the first in the franchise to extend beyond the borders of a single country, open to contestants from Mexico, Central, and South America.
 The show was filmed in Buenos Aires and was transmitted to over 23 nations in the region via the Sony Entertainment Television network.

 Premise

 Latin American Idol was filmed in Buenos Aires, Argentina and aired throughout Latin America with the exception of Brazil, which has its own version called Ídolos Brazil, premiered in 2006.
 Portuguese-language contestants can participate if they are able to sing in Spanish.
 The show's hosts are the Venezuelan Erika de La Vega and Argentine Monchi Balestra.
-In the first season the judges panel was made up by Jon Secada from the United States (born in Cuba), Gustavo Sánchez from Puerto Rico and Elizabeth Meza from México, the last of this being replaced since the second season by Mimi, a former member of musical group Flans, and Oscar Mediavilla from Argentina, replacing Gustavo Sánchez for the fourth season.
+In the first season the judges panel was made up by Jon Secada from the United States (born in Cuba), Gustavo Sánchez from Puerto Rico and Elizabeth Meza from Mexico, the last of this being replaced since the second season by Mimi, a former member of musical group Flans, and Oscar Mediavilla from Argentina, replacing Gustavo Sánchez for the fourth season.

 This show is divided into four phases: auditions, theater/secondary audition stage, workshops and performances.

 Auditions

-The first season's auditions took place in order in the cities of Caracas, Venezuela; Bogotá, Colombia; Mexico City, México; and finally in Buenos Aires.
+The first season's auditions took place in order in the cities of Caracas, Venezuela; Bogotá, Colombia; Mexico City, Mexico; and finally in Buenos Aires.
 Auditions took place between April–May, 2006.
-In the show's third season, Panama City, Panamá was chosen as the fifth audition city, while in the fourth season San José, Costa Rica was chosen as an audition venue.
+In the show's third season, Panama City, Panama was chosen as the fifth audition city, while in the fourth season San José, Costa Rica was chosen as an audition venue.

 The stage of auditions was divided into two rounds: